 The weather forecast for today was of no rain and sunny spells, so I drove to Kingswood by the bridge over the River Hull to walk to Wawne.
-This stage goes through the last of the farmland in the Hull city council area, which is disappearing fast to development, entering East Riding of Yorkshire.
+This stage goes through the last of the farmland in the Hull city council area, which is disappearing fast to development, and enters the East Riding of Yorkshire.
 The twin bridge carrying the A1033 road is the last in a long stretch, as there are no bridges until Grovehill Bridge, north of Weel.
-There used to be a ferry at Wawne, which stopped by 1946, and Ferry Lane at Wawne was the end of the stage.
+There used to be a ferry at Wawne, which stopped by 1946.
+Indeed, the still called Ferry Lane at Wawne was the end of the stage.

 Cormorants, posing, all sculptural atop pylons.
 Every pylon by the river had a few resting.
 There are few large trees by the river and the pylons seem to suit them.